Kapie77/obscure-modding-guide/README.md

 - [zwoBlender](https://github.com/Al-Hydra/zwoBlender) - A Blender extension for importing and exporting models from Obscure 1 and 2, including characters, weapons, maps, etc, and animations. **The tool isn't 100% finished yet and needs a few fixes**.

 ## For textures
-- [Obscure Textures Tool](https://github.com/Al-Hydra/zwoBlender/blob/main/zwoLib/texDict.py) - A tool for extracting and repacking textures from Obscure 1 and 2. **It does not yet support the Wii version and .hvt**.
 - [ObsCure Texture Editor](https://github.com/HeitorSpectre/ObsCure-Texture-Editor) - A UI tool for accessing, extracting, editing, and repacking textures from Obscure 1, Obscure 2 and Final Exam.
+- [Obscure Texture Tool](https://github.com/Kapie77/obscure-texture-tool) - A cross-platform CLI for any version of Obscure 1, Obscure 2, and Final Exam.
+- [textDict](https://github.com/Al-Hydra/zwoBlender/blob/main/zwoLib/texDict.py) - A tool for extracting and repacking textures from Obscure 1 and 2. **It does not yet support the Wii version and .hvt (it probably only supports the Steam version)**.

 ## For texts
 - [ObsCure Text Editor](https://github.com/HeitorSpectre/ObsCure-Text-Editor) - UI tool for editing texts from Obscure 1, Obscure 2, and Final Exam.